Improving Assisted Travel: a consultation

 This research has provided a robust evidence base on which to identify where arrangements for Assisted Travel can be strengthened.
-We are consulting on potential improvements.
+We have consulted on potential improvements.

-- We ask for views on how passenger awareness of Assisted Travel might be increased.
+- We asked for views on how passenger awareness of Assisted Travel might be increased.

-- We highlight the user experience of Assisted Travel and ask what action could be taken to improve the reliability of assistance for passengers.
+- We highlighted the user experience of Assisted Travel and ask what action could be taken to improve the reliability of assistance for passengers.

-- We seek views on how training for company staff could be strengthened.
+- We sought views on how training for company staff could be strengthened.

-- We highlight how we are strengthening monitoring of Assisted Travel and seek views on how this may be improved further.
+- We highlighted how we are strengthening monitoring of Assisted Travel and sought views on how this may be improved further.